k3s-io/k3s/docs/release/k3s-release.md

 This process will take some time but upon completion, the images will be listed here.

-The k3s images will be published here.
+The k3s images will be published[here](https://hub.docker.com/r/rancher/k3s).

-The upgrade images will be published here.
+The upgrade images will be published [here](https://hub.docker.com/r/rancher/k3s-upgrade).

 Verifying Component Release Versions
 With each release, k3s publishes release notes that include a table of the components and their versions.